 Okay so you’re here because you want to learn how to install a dimmer switch without getting lost in wiring diagrams or confusing instructions.
 Good news.
 This isn’t nearly as complicated as people think.
 And with brands like Votatec offering reliable lighting gear, upgrading your switch setup becomes one of those small improvements that changes the feel of a room instantly.
 Pretty good deal.

-Why Learn How to Install a Dimmer Switch
+Why Install a Dimmer Switch?

 Honestly, the thing is homeowners often underestimate how much lighting affects comfort.
 Or energy bills.
 With buildings spending 25 to 30 percent of their total energy use on lighting alone, anything that cuts consumption even a bit helps.
 A dimmer switch is one of the fastest ways to do that without changing your fixtures.